Which hardware to run Home Assistant on?

 Cons | By default no Zigbee or Matter support, extra stick needed.
 Slow hard disk. | |

-Buy links | NL | [DE](https://www.seeedstudio.com/Home-Assistant-Yellow-Kit-with-selectable-CM4-p-5680.html |
+Buy links | NL US | DE US |

 Raspberry Pi

-Currently, they are nowadays less popular due to new all-in-one mini PCs like the N100
+Currently, they are nowadays less popular due to new all-in-one mini PCs like the N100 which are in the same price range.
+They are more powerful (check the CPU benchmark stats!) and have all required components (like memory and storage) already build in.

-Click to go to the original post:
+See this Facebook poll how popular the mini pcs are.
+Click on the image to go to the original post:

 Check the website for even more details about the boards if you want to know more about them.